 We tried the pipe cleaners in a DRY glass and our magnet worked!

 Discovering a Compass

-Explain to the children that a compass has a magnet inside that makes the compass work.
-Let the children use a magnet to try and move the needle inside the compass.
+Explain to your preschoolers that a compass has a magnet inside that makes the compass work.
+Let the children experiment by using a magnet to try and move the needle inside the compass.
 What happens to the needle when the children move the magnet around the outside of the compass?
 What happens to the compass needle when the magnet is set on a table below or above the compass?
 While very young children may not fully understand how to use a compass, offering them tiny seeds of knowledge and discovery will go a long way toward future explorations!

 Large Motor Directional Game: Make signs with the letters N (North), S (South), E (East), and W (West).
 Ask the children to perform different large muscle movements to “travel” in one of the directions (for ex: Hop to the East, Jump to the South, Tip-Toe to the North, etc.) Play the game outside if the weather permits!

 Materials needed: Bar Magnets and Ball Magnets (the “Caterpillar”)

 *Note – DO NOT let preschoolers who still put objects in their mouth play with magnet balls without very close supervision as they pose a choking hazard!

 Have the children line the magnet balls up to form a “caterpillar.”
 Preschoolers will discover how they can “push” or “pull” the caterpillar around a table or the floor using a wand or bar magnet.

 Our kids had a blast playing with magnets.
 We hope that your children enjoy some of the activities, too!